cyrille-leclerc/my-shopping-cart/README.md

  ```

-* shell 5: Load generator to inject load on the application
+* shell 7: Load generator to inject load on the frontend (K6)
  ```
 cd load-generator
 ./run-load-generator